mindis/snowplow.github.com/analytics/catalogue-analytics/measuring-and-comparing-product-page-performance.md

 ![add-to-basket-rate-by-product-page] [img1]

+The above plot is interesting: it makes it easy to compare conversion rates between products and product pages.
+In the next section we will evolve our analysis using a scatter plot to visualize the product page performance.

 Back to [top](#top).

 <a name="visualising"><h3>Visualising the data in an actionable scatter-plot</h3></a>

-The above plot is interesting: it makes it easy to compare conversion rates between products and product pages.

-A more useful way to plot the above data, however, is on a scatter plot that compares the number of uniques that view each product with the number of uniques that add the product to basket and the number of uniques that buy the product, as shown below:
+In this section, we are going to build a scatter plot which compares the number of uniques that view each product with the number of uniques that add the product to basket, with the size of each dot being the number of uniques that buy the product.

+Here is a preview of the scatter plot we will generate:

 ![scatter-plot] [scatter-plot]